-- “If the weather’s bad, then I’ll postpone training by a maximum of 24 hours.”
+- “When the weather’s bad, then I’ll postpone training by a maximum of 24 hours.”

-- “If my partner tries to prevent me training by inviting me out to dinner, then I’ll invite him to train with me and then go out for dinner afterwards.”
+- “When my partner tries to prevent me training by inviting me out to dinner, then I’ll invite him to train with me and then go out for dinner afterwards.”

-- “If I’m ill, then I’ll resume training at the latest two days after I fully recover.”
+- “When I’m ill, then I’ll resume training at the latest two days after I fully recover.”

-- “If I notice that I’m losing motivation, then I’ll promise myself a special reward if I keep going for another month (e.g. a spa treatment or massage).”
+- “When I notice that I’m losing motivation, then I’ll promise myself a special reward if I keep going for another month (e.g. a spa treatment or massage).”